yusufarslanturk/zabbix-bgmot-2fa/templates/db/oracle_odbc/README.md

       2. Using application configuration file:

-          An alternative solution is to export required variables by editing or adding a new application configuration file:
+          An alternative solution is to export the required variables by editing or adding a new application configuration file:

            * ```/etc/sysconfig/zabbix-server # for server```